marsgazer/curious-help/22_advanced_usage.md

 It is relatively easy to find something that looks strange.

 Strange objects tend to be located on hillsides, this is why we choose the photo of a hillside in the next video.

+(The colorful image is just a desktop background and is not related to anything)

 <div class="embed-container">
   <iframe